 WWU OneDrive for Business

 WWU provides online storage and collaboration options to all WWU students, faculty, and staff.
-OneDrive for Business provides a cloud storage resource for University data.
+OneDrive for Business provides a secure cloud storage resource for University data.
 While WWU-local computing resources are preferred mechanisms for storing sensitive data – WWU has specific agreements with Microsoft that allow FERPA- and HIPAA-protected data to be managed within OneDrive for Business when internal business process warrant.
 Other services such as Office 365 Exchange and SharePoint Online are also covered by the WWU agreement and may also be acceptable for sensitive information.
 Sharing of documents with internal and external collaborators is possible, but caution should be exercised when doing so.
 Please note: One Drive for Business is different from the individual consumer version of OneDrive, which does not meet the security requirements for WWU data storage.

-WWU Google Drive
+WWU Google Workspace

 Again, the sharing of documents with both internal and external collaborators is possible, but caution should be exercised when doing so.

-WWU offers many other applications and services that are cloud-based: Canvas, eProcurment, PageUp, etc. These examples are specific tools that enable certain activities within their academic or business processes.
+WWU offers many other applications and services that are cloud-based: Canvas, eProcurement, PageUp, etc. These examples are specific tools that enable certain activities within their academic or business processes.
 These services differ considerably from general file storage solutions like OneDrive for Business and Google Drive – in that the ability to extend sharing permissions are quite different.
 These services present much lower risk to institutional data.